ashgreytray/ashgreytray/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Hi, I'm a student at University of Queensland studying Computer Science and Arts.<br> <br>
+Hello, my name is Ash and I'm a student at University of Queensland studying Computer Science and Arts.<br> <br>
 - 🔭 Currently: Looking for an Internship | Mentor at Queensland Study Hub for QCAA Digital Solutions
 - 📝 Attended/Completed: CSIRO Cybertaipan Cyberdefense competition & Corporal in Australian Army Cadets
 - 🎓 Studying: Cyberdefense & German/International Relations